nbarbosa/friends-feed/README.md

 # friends-feed

 A project with AngularJS + Node.js + MongoDB + Karma that mimics a friendship-based news feed (i.e. friends can see their friends' posts and their own).
+Here's how it works:

+1. Pick one of the users to enter
+1. See updates (posts) from friends
+1. Post a new update
+1. Refresh the page to be able to enter as another user

 ## Install dependencies